2017 Planned Intake: 175 JAE 2017 Last Aggregate Score: 18

-Justin was conferred multiple Undergraduate and Master degrees in business and hotel administration from Griffith University, the University of Nevada, Las Vegas and Aalto University-Helsinki School of Economics.
-He attended the prestigious General Managers’ Programme (GMP) with Cornell University and is currently pursuing his doctoral degree with the Hong Kong Polytechnic University.
+Justin was conferred a Bachelor Degree in Hotel Management from Griffith University (Australia).
+He obtained a Master of Hotel Administration from the University of Nevada, Las Vegas (USA) and a Master of Business Administration from Aalto University-Helsinki School of Economics (Finland).
+He attended the prestigious General Managers’ Programme (GMP) at Cornell University and is currently pursuing his Doctorate Degree in Hotel and Tourism Management with the Hong Kong Polytechnic University.

-Justin has rich industrial knowledge having worked at properties, ranging from Raffles Hotel-Singapore, the Celtic Manor Resort in the United Kingdom, the Marriott Surfers’ Paradise Resort, Australia and the Thistle Park and Palace Hotels, London.
-His last posting was in the Raffles Resort, Canouan in the Caribbean and New York, as Director of Revenue and Reservations.
-For his active contributions to the industry, he was awarded the Singapore National Productivity Award in 2002 and the Acorn Award (UK) in 2006.
+Justin has rich industrial knowledge having worked at properties, ranging from Raffles Hotel (Singapore), the Celtic Manor Resort (UK) , the Marriott Surfers’ Paradise Resort (Australia), and London’s Thistle Park and Palace Hotels (UK).
+His last posting was at the Raffles Resort, Canouan (Caribbean and New York), as Director of Revenue and Reservations.
+For his active contributions to the industry, Justin was awarded the Singapore National Productivity Award in 2002 and the Acorn Award (UK) in 2006.

-On an academic front, Justin has been a keen speaker at several hospitality forums and seminars.
-He has also reviewed and presented academic white papers for conferences such as the AsiaPacCHRIE, Asian Tourism Forum and the ASEAN Tourism Education Project, hosted by the Thai Tourism Research Institute.
+Justin had presented several academic papers for conferences such as the AsiaPacCHRIE, Asian Tourism Forum and the ASEAN Tourism Education Project, hosted by the Thai Tourism Research Institute.

-Justin is a member of the Council of Hotels, Restaurants and Educational Institutions (CHRIE), the Cornell Hotel Society and the Institute of Hospitality.
+Justin is a member of the Council of Hotels, Restaurants and Educational Institutions (CHRIE), the Cornell Hotel Society and the Institute of Hospitality (UK).
 He is also accredited by the American Hotel and Lodging Association as a Certified Hotel Administrator, Rooms Division Executive, Hospitality Revenue Manager and Hospitality Industry Analyst.

-For leisure, Justin enjoys swimming, jogging and a chilled glass of wine, whilst listening to contemporary jazz music.
+For leisure, Justin enjoys swimming, jogging and listening to contemporary jazz music.

 Tel: 6780 5888